Martin Luther King Jr. Federal Building

 The building was constructed by the Work Projects Administration, a New Deal agency, reflecting the expansion of Federal activity at that time.
 It was located adjacent to Terminal Station in Spring Street, and mail was transferred via tunnels from the railroad network, which then handled most long-distance mail.
 Later the building became a Federal office building, receiving its present name in 1988.
 The General Services Administration (GSA) undertook renovation in 2012, as far as possible in line with current "green building" criteria.

+The building served Police Squad headquarters in the 2025 film The Naked Gun.